 “The camaraderie was amazing.
 The trust between riders and community members filled the air like some type of euphoric helium lifting everyone’s spirits,”

 This is a quote from one of Audrey Sparks’ award-winning articles on the Register’s Annual Great Bike Ride Across Iowa (RAGBRAI).
-Sparks, a thirty-eight year old non-traditional senior at Waldorf College, has been making waves this year.
+Sparks, a thirty-eight year old non-traditional senior at Waldorf University, has been making waves this year.

 In December 2014, Sparks was awarded one of the two Alpha Chi Grants for Undergraduate Research which funded her attendance at the Associated Collegiate Press Convention in Minneapolis in February.
 Sparks also ran Women’s Cross Country this 2014-2015 year at Waldorf, turning the top time for the women’s team at 13th place for her 37 minute, 25.06 second 6K in the Buena Vista Invitational in September, and leading the Warriors with a 27 minute, 58 second 5K at the Fighting Bee Invitational in October.
-Currently, Sparks holds a Secretarial Assistant position at the College’s Admissions Office, and is working on obtaining her Bachelor’s in Communications with a minor in Creative Writing.
+Currently, Sparks holds a Secretarial Assistant position at the University’s Admissions Office, and is working on obtaining her Bachelor’s in Communications with a minor in Creative Writing.
 But even with this impressive list of accomplishments, that is not all for Sparks.

 In February 2015, The Des Moines Register was named as the Iowa Newspaper Association’s 2015 “Newspaper of the Year,” and Sparks’ three articles on RAGBRAI, published originally in the Lake Mills Graphic, a local newspaper of Lake Mills, Iowa, were awarded first place for the Best Series, Weekly 2 category.